abdrahmansoltan/Learning-Notes/Networking/Internet/HTTP.md

   - a manipulation could be done by a malware
 - **identity** means that I can check that this message is coming from what computer.
   - When visiting a HTTPS website (ex: `www.google.com`) , the browser receives a certificate that the server is actually `google.com` and not other server who is pretending to be `google.com`
-  - this is done using A digital signature attached to a message can identify the sender
+  - this is done using A **digital signature** attached to a message can identify the sender
   - identification means that the site that you are visiting is indeed the one you think it is.
   - HTTPS, via **SSL certificates** (secure socket layer), ensures you are connected exactly with the receiver you would expect.

 HTTPS also gives us **PWA capabilities**

 > a lot of websites are now using HTTPS by default, regardless if sensitive data is going to be exchanged or not.
 This is because Google is flagging websites as **not secure** if they're not SSL protected.

+---

+### How HTTPS works ?

+- It makes requests secure by encrypting the data using **TLS** protocol.
+- This mean that the data is encrypted before being sent and decrypted after being received.
+- The encryption is done using **asymmetric encryption** (public key encryption) and **symmetric encryption** (private key encryption)
+  - This is done in the `SSL handshake` process.

 ---